markstonehouse/Age-and-Gender-Estimation/README.md

 - [ ] Results
   - [X] Fix bug that crashes application when device is rotated or placed in background then resumed.
   - [ ] Restyle results from model output.
+  - [ ] Add option to save image and/or estimation results to phone.
 - [ ] Testing
   - [ ] Add unit tests to test code.
   - [ ] Add tests to test UI elements and functionality.